skybrud/sky-crop/readme.md

 # sky-crop
-> JS module for cropping images in accordance to the desired width and height.
+> VueJS module for cropping images from umbraco imageprocessor (http://imageprocessor.org/imageprocessor-web/).

-## Integrations
-Sky crop supports the image sources below.
 Only requirement is that the original size of the image is included in the url parameters.
-- Unsplash (source.unsplash.com with size post-fix) - eg. `https://source.unsplash.com/[yourDesiredImageSelector]/1600x900`
-- ImageProcessor/Umbraco urls - eg. `http://[imagePath]?center=0.915,0.40833333333333333&mode=crop&rnd=131419166470000000&height=600&width=1000`
+- ImageProcessor/Umbraco urls - eg. `[imagePath]?anchor=center&height=600&width=1000`

 ## Installation
 ```bash